 After creating two illustrations of Red Bird of Paradise, I uploaded them into Redbubble.
 Now they are available as prints on various products such as t-shirts, mugs, stickers, clock, throw pillows, and iPhone or Samsung Galaxy cases.
 Please, have a look at them by visiting this site: Red Bird of Paradise in Watercolour

-Also read: - Bird of Paradise Art - Pale Blue Monarch - King Bird of Paradise
+Also read: - Watching Red Bird of Paradise - The Courtship Dance of Red Bird of Paradise - Bird of Paradise Art - Pale Blue Monarch - King Bird of Paradise - Watching Lesser Birds of Paradise